CMU-18740/gem5-tutorial/part2/part2_3_events.md

     info: Entering event queue @ 0.
 Starting simulation...
         100: hello: Hello world!
 Processing the event!
     Exiting @ tick 18446744073709551615 because simulate() limit reached

+In summary, when `startup()` is called it schedules an event at tick 100. gem5 processes the simulation tick by tick until tick 100, at which time `HelloObject` realizes that the event has occurred and calls the function that was passed to `event` in the constructor.
+That function was a lambda function that in turn called `processEvent()`, so the net effect of all this is that `processEvent()` is called at tick 100.

+You may be wondering why we used a lambda function to wrap around `processEvent()` instead of somehow registering `processEvent()` with `event` "directly".
+This is because in order to execute `processEvent()`, we may need the class object too because all of these are member functions, which is handled in the lambda function by capturing `this` (this pattern of "capturing a function's environment" is called a *closure*).

 More event scheduling
 ---------------------